Electric Guitar Tuner Online –

 Guitar Tuning Tips for Beginners

-If you are new to guitar, tuning may feel confusing at first.
+If you are new to play a rocking electric guitar, tuning may feel confusing at first.
 However, with practice and the right tools, it becomes simple and routine.

 Start by tuning one string at a time.
 Pay attention to the tuner display and adjust the tuning peg slowly until the note reaches the correct pitch.